New Closed-form Joint Localization and Synchronization using Sequential One-way TOAs: Introduction

-In this paper, we propose a new closed-form method, namely CFJLAS, to resolve the JLAS problem of the moving UNs with clock offset and skew using sequential one-way TOA measurements in a wireless broadcast JLAS system.
-We first convert the nonlinear problem into a linear one by squaring and differencing the sequential TOA measurement equations.
-We devise two intermediate variables to linearly express the parameters to be estimated, and a quadratic equation set with respect to the intermediate variables is constructed.
+In this paper, we propose a new closed-form method, namely CFJLAS, to resolve the JLAS problem for the moving UNs with clock offset and skew using sequential one-way TOA measurements in a wireless broadcast JLAS system.
+We first transform the nonlinear relation between the measurements and the parameters to be estimated by squaring and differencing the sequential TOA measurement equations.
+We then devise two intermediate variables to reparameterize the relation, and construct two simultaneous quadratic equations with respect to the intermediate variables.
 Then, we find the solution of the intermediate variables by solving the quadratic equations analytically.
-We then apply the least squares (LS) method to roughly estimate positions and the clock parameters of the moving UNs from the results of the intermediate variables.
+We then apply the LS method to roughly estimate positions and the clock parameters of the moving UNs from the results of the intermediate variables.
 Finally, we apply a WLS step using the residuals of all the measurements to obtain the final optimal estimation.
-We derive the CRLB of the estimation error for the moving UN and show that the estimated results from the new CFJLAS reach CRLB when the measurement noise is small.
+We derive the CRLB of the estimation error for the moving UN and show that the estimated results from the new CFJLAS reach the CRLB when the measurement noise is small.
 Simulation of a 2D moving scene is conducted to verify the performance of the new CFJLAS.
-Numerical results show that the accuracies for the position, velocity, clock offset and clock skew from the proposed CFJLAS all reach the CRLBs.
-Compared with the iterative method, which requires accurate initialization and has increasing complexity with the number of iterations, the new method always gives the correct results without requiring an initial guess, and has a constant low computational complexity.
+Numerical results show that the accuracies for the position, velocity, clock offset and clock skew from the proposed CFJLAS all reach the CRLB.
+Compared with the iterative ML method (LSPM-UVD) \cite{zhao2020optloc}, which requires accurate initialization and has an increasing complexity with the growing number of iterations, the new method obtains the optimal solution in one shot without requiring an initial guess under the small noise condition.
+Given the number of ANs, the new CFJLAS method has a low computational complexity, which is at the same level as three iterations of the conventional iterative ML method.

 The rest of the paper is organized as follows.
 In Section II, the sequential TOA-based JLAS problem model for the moving UNs is formulated.
 A new closed-form JLAS method is proposed in detail in Section III.
 Then, we derive the CRLB, analyze the theoretical error and complexity of the new method in Section IV.
 Simulations are conducted to evaluate the performance of this new CFJLAS method in Section V. Finally, Section VI concludes the paper.